Lucius Calpurnius Piso Caesoninus (consul 15 BC): Name

 Piso's full nomenclature is somewhat uncertain.
 Tacitus simply refers to him as Lucius Piso, while the Fasti Albenses call him Lucius Calpurnius Piso.
 He is sometimes called Lucius Calpurnius Piso Pontifex, to distinguish him from his contemporary, Lucius Calpurnius Piso Augur, although both Pontifex and Augur are simply nicknames, rather than true cognomina.
 Drumann assigned Piso the agnomen Caesoninus, which had been borne by his ancestors for four generations; but in later editions he is assigned the name Frugi instead.
 There are two grounds for the latter identification.
 First, Cassius Dio assigns him the surname Fourtios, which is supposed to be a corruption of Frugi.
 Secondly, Theodor Mommsen identified his sons, to whom the Ars Poëtica is addressed, with Lucius Calpurnius Piso and Marcus Licinius Crassus Frugi, consuls in AD 27.

 However, Klebs doubted this interpretation of Fourtios, and it is not at all certain that the consuls of AD 27 were the sons of Lucius Calpurnius Piso Pontifex.
 They might instead have been the sons of Gnaeus Calpurnius Piso, consul in 7 BC.
-In this instance, Marcus Licinius Crassus Frugi would be identified with the Gnaeus Calpurnius Piso whom the senate compelled to change his praenomen.
 As a result, the question of whether Piso the pontifex was surnamed Caesoninus or Frugi is unresolved.